Frequently Asked Questions

 However, if you’re interested in attending online therapy, I am able to work with anyone located in the state of Georgia.

 • I offer online sessions through SimplePractice, a secure and HIPAA compliant platform designed for telehealth.
-About 15 minutes before our scheduled appointment, you’ll receive a email with a link to join the session.
+About 15 minutes before our scheduled appointment, you’ll receive an email with a link to join the session.
 Sessions are 50 minutes in length and can be assessed through your phone, tablet, or computer.

 Online therapy is a convenient and effective option if you are unable to attend therapy in-person, whether due to a busy schedule or simply wanting the comfort of your own space.
 However, please note that you must be physically located in Georgia at the time of your session.